Old Fashioned Applesauce Cake

 - Cinnamon enhances the applesauce flavor even more.

-- Lemon zest brought a nice brightness to the cake without tasting lemon-y.
+- Lemon zest brings a nice brightness to the cake without tasting lemon-y.

 - Walnuts and raisins add some texture.
-Substitute pecans for the walnuts, if you like.
+Substitute pecans for the walnuts, if you like, or leave them out if you don’t want nuts.

-Add the lemon zest, and beat to combine.
+- Add the lemon zest, egg, and applesauce, and beat to combine.

 More old fashioned cakes